Call now for a FREE consultation(561) 375-9500

 In any case, the rider’s reasons and motivations for these actions will be an important consideration in an accident and negligence lawsuit where they are seeking to recover damages for injuries.

-Florida applies pure comparative negligence standards to assess liability in auto accidents and motorcycle collisions.
-Under these standards, a rider’s right to collect compensation will be reduced in proportion to their liability.
-For example, a motorcyclist who crashes while lane splitting might be deemed 50% liable.
+Florida applies a modified comparative negligence standard to assess liability in auto accidents and motorcycle collisions.
+Under these standards, a rider’s right to collect compensation will be reduced in proportion to their liability up to 50%.
+If they are found liable beyond 50%, they are barred from recovery entirely.
+For example, a motorcyclist who crashes while lane splitting might be deemed 20% liable.
 If they suffer $100,000 in damages, that amount will be reduced by their liability.
+Alternatively, if they are found to be 60% liable, they will be unable to recover anything at all.

 A knowledgeable motorcycle accident lawyer will use all of the facts and circumstances to demonstrate that the motorcyclist was taking all possible actions to stay visible and avoid the accident–even if it involved lane splitting or lane filtering.
 They will be able to collect a larger damages award when their lawyer can show that they were not responsible for the accident.